Ring Doorbell Camera

-Ring doesn’t offer local storage, which, after this discovery, we looked sadly at our pile of micro-SD cards.
-Instead, we could only rely on Ring’s cloud storage, which we could then manually download onto our local storage devices.
-Both Ring Protect plans include up to 60 days of video history, so even if we wanted to downgrade our plan from Plus to Basic, we’d still receive the same amount of storage.
-As a refresher, Basic costs $3 per month or $30 annually while Plus costs $10 per month or $100 annually.
-After perusing through our old livestreams, we’d save the ones we wanted to keep on a hard drive and share them with friends and family (although this didn’t happen very often).
+When we tested the Ring doorbells, we could only rely on Ring’s cloud storage, which we could then manually download onto our local storage devices.
+All three Ring Protect plans include up to 60 days of video history, so even if we wanted to downgrade our plan from Pro to Basic, we’d still receive the same amount of storage.

 Free storage only exists through Ring Protect’s 30-day free trial, which was included with each video doorbell.
 We love free stuff, but considering how affordable Ring Protect plans are, we kept the complaining to a minimum.
 However, note that after this trial ended, we didn’t get any cloud storage until we officially signed up for a paid plan.

 Buyer’s Tip: While we didn’t commit to the annual plan, we recommend this option if you think you’ll stick with Ring in the long run.
-You can save $6 on the Basic plan or $20 on the Plus plan through an annual purchase.
+You can save $6 on the Basic plan, $20 on the Plus plan, or $40 on the Pro plan through an annual purchase.

 With so many Ring Video Doorbells to choose from, we pinpointed the features that we loved across the board: